 Meals along with activities and fellowship are provided to seniors at eight locations throughout Waushara County.
-The closest site is located at the Plainfield Senior Center (114 W. Clark Street) in the Village of Plainfield.
+The closest sites are located in the Coloma Community Center (155 Front Street in the Village of Coloma and the Wautoma Senior Center located at W8220 Cottonville

+Avenue, STH 22 south.
 This is one of seven sites located in Waushara County.
 All sites are open from Monday through Friday unless indicated otherwise.
 Participants must be age 60 or older, but a spouse and/or caregiver any age are welcome to participate as well.

-The Town of Oasis is located in Waushara County.
-The town has adopted county zoning and has therefore given the county jurisdiction over zoning matters.
+The Town of Richford is located in Waushara County.
+The Town has adopted county zoning and has therefore given the county jurisdiction over zoning matters.
 However, the Town comments on and approves all proposed development within its jurisdiction before it approves any final action from the county.
 Communities work with the various county departments to coordinate road construction and maintenance; solid waste and recycling efforts; senior citizen and other social services; and park and recreational facilities and programs.
 The communities and the County continue to maintain open communications with one another that work to foster good working relationships and mutual respect.